joyrexus/leap-view/docs/overview.md

-# Creating and working with Leap Motion gesture samples
+# Leap Motion Gesture Samples

 A quick walkthrough demonstrating the process of ...